-Your LMS needs to be able to integrate with the other tools that are part of your institution or organization's tech stack.
-For example, some LMSs provide easy integration with CRM software, so learners can easily search for courses based on their areas of interest.
+Your LMS needs to be able to integrate with the other tools that are part of your association's tech stack.
+For example, some LMSs provide easy integration with CRM software so learners can easily search for courses based on their areas of interest.
+Some will integrate with e-commerce capabilities to provide seamless registration for learners and easy accounting for association staff.